 Chase Meadows Park |

-This play structure was scheduled for a November 2022 install, but has been pushed into spring 2023 because of supply delays.
-In addition, the parkland will need to be cleared and developed prior to installation of the structure.
+This play structure was scheduled for a November 2022 install, but was pushed into spring 2023 because of supply delays.
+Prior to public access, parkland will need to be cleared and developed prior to installation of the structure.
 Brush will be removed and a proper pedestrian access along the pipeline from Jim Brownell Blvd will be established.
 This project is funded in part by the Government of Canada through the Federal Economic Development Agency for Southern Ontario. |

 MacLennan Park |